Panno (typeface)

-Panno is a Latin sans-serif typeface designed by Dutch typeface designer, Pieter van Rosmalen.
-It is one of two typefaces specially designed for South Korean traffic signs.
-(The other being Hangil, the Hangul counterpart.)
+Panno is a Latin sans-serif typeface designed by Dutch typeface designer Pieter van Rosmalen.
+It is a typeface specially designed for South Korean traffic signs for Latin text.

 Variants

 Panno Sign

 Panno Sign is the first variant to be commercially released.
 Normal and rounded forms are available, and each form has two weights - Negative and Positive - to use against dark and bright backgrounds respectively.

 Panno Text

 Panno Text is another commercial variant.
 It has six weights, and each weight has an italic form.

 Non-Latin letters

 Currently, Panno has no glyph other than Latin letters and Hindu–Arabic numbers.

 Hangil, a Hangul typeface designed for South Korean traffic signs, employs Panno for the Latin and numeral portion.